-Subspecialty-Specific Background and Intent: Licensed independent professionals may include, but are not limited to: nurse practitioners, physician assistants, psychologists, physical and occupational therapists, speech and language therapists, dieticians, counselors, and audiologists, as appropriate.
+Subspecialty-Specific Background and Intent: Licensed independent professionals may include, but are not limited to: nurse practitioners, physician assistants, psychologists, physical and occupational therapists, dieticians, counselors, and diabetes nurse educators, as appropriate.

 6.6.
 The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
-Supervision may be exercised through a variety of methods, as appropriate to the situation.
-(Core)
+Supervision may be exercised through a variety of methods, as appropriate to the situation. ^(Core)